Renfrow Hall dedication celebrates Mrs. Edith Renfrow Smith’s extraordinary legacy

 In front of an overflow crowd just outside the new building, Renfrow Hall was officially dedicated Saturday afternoon.

-“We welcome joy in dedicating this place of community and civic engagement in the name of Mrs. Renfrow Smith, who has throughout her long live and meaningful work embodied the principles of family, community, and education sustained by her mother’s inspiration that no one is better than you,” said President Anne F. Harris.
+“We welcome joy in dedicating this place of community and civic engagement in the name of Mrs. Renfrow Smith, who has throughout her long life and meaningful work embodied the principles of family, community, and education sustained by her mother’s inspiration that no one is better than you,” said President Anne F. Harris.

 A unique blend of living and learning